drewsimkins/drewsimkins/README.md

 ### Hi there 👋

 I'm Drew, a backend developer located in the North of England.

-Got almost 10 years of experience working in C++, C#, Java, Kotlin & Others
+I've got almost 10 years of experience working in C++, C#, Java, Kotlin & Others

 <!--